MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/add-xbl-support-to-unity.md

 ---
-title: Add XBL support to Unity for UWP
+title: Add XBL support in Unity, for UWP games
 author: mikehoffms
 description: Adding Xbox Live support to Unity for UWP with a scripting backend, for ID@Xbox and managed partners. ms.author: v-mihof